User Guide (Latest)

 Starting from 22.06, the default value for spark.rapids.memory.gpu.pool is changed to ASYNC from ARENA for CUDA 11.5+.
 For CUDA 11.4 and older, it will fall back to ARENA.

 In the 23.04 release of the accelerator two new exceptions were added to replace a regular OutOfMemoryError that was thrown before when the GPU ran out of memory.
 Originally we used OutOfMemoryError like on the CPU thinking that it would help to trigger GC in case handles pointing to GPU memory were leaked in the JVM heap.
-But OutOfMemoryError is technically a fatal exception and recovering from it is not strictly supported.
+But OutOfMemoryError is technically a fatal exception and recovering from it isn’t strictly supported.
 As such Apache Spark treats it as a fatal exception and will kill the process that sees this exception.
 This can result in a lot of tasks being rerun if the GPU runs out of memory.
 These new exceptions prevent that.
 They also provide an indication to various GPU operators that the GPU ran out of memory and how that operator might be able to recover.
 RetryOOM indicates that the operator should roll back to a known good spot and then wait until the memory allocation framework decides that it should be retried.
 SplitAndRetryOOM is used when there is really only one task unblocked and the only way to recover would be to roll back to a goodspot and try to split the input so that less total GPU memory is needed.

 The RAPIDS Accelerator for Apache Spark has several components that may or may not follow the encryption configurations that Apache Spark provides.
 The following documents the exceptions that are known at the time of writing this FAQ entry:

-If your environment has specific encryption requirements for network or IO, please make sure that the RAPIDS Accelerator suits your needs, and file and issue or discussion if you have doubts or would like expanded encryption support.
+If your environment has specific encryption requirements for network or IO, make sure that the RAPIDS Accelerator suits your needs, and file and issue or discussion if you have doubts or would like expanded encryption support.

 • Change the contents of the getGpusResources.sh script to use GPU instead of gpu